 Know Before You Go

-Another way to see the Slash is in Waterton-Glacier International Peace Park, or by hiking the Pacific Crest Trail or the Continental Divide Trail to Canada.
+Another way to see the slash is in Waterton-Glacier International Peace Park, on the Pacific Crest Trail, the Continental Divide Trail to Canada, or the Long Trail in Vermont.